liveview-native/liveview-client-swiftui/guides/architecture/updates.md

 # Updates
-Whenever the assigns change, the template is re-evaluated for any changes.
-If something changed, a `diff` event is sent to the client. `liveview-native-core` handles most of this process.
+Whenever the template changes, a [`diff` event](https://github.com/liveview-native/liveview-client-swiftui/blob/9895c3b16d84a2683dcb1f127994be6c1bdf4919/Sources/LiveViewNative/Coordinators/LiveViewCoordinator.swift#L250-L257) is sent to the client. `liveview-native-core` handles most of this process.

 ## Update Process
 1. When the page loads, Phoenix sends a JSON representation of the [`Phoenix.LiveView.Rendered` struct](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.Engine.html#module-phoenix-liveview-rendered)